-A nerve block is an injection to decrease inflammation or "turn off" a pain signal in a specific area.
+A nerve block is an injection to decrease inflammation or "turn off" a pain signal along a specific distribution of nerve.
 Imaging guidance may be used to place the needle in the right location for maximum benefit.
-A nerve block may allow a damaged nerve time to heal, provide temporary relief and help identify a more specific cause of pain.
+A nerve block may allow a damaged nerve time to heal, provide temporary pain relief and help identify a more specific cause of pain.

 This procedure requires little to no special preparation.
 Tell your doctor if there’s a possibility you are pregnant.
 Wear loose, comfortable clothing and leave jewelry at home.
 You may be asked to wear a gown.